-The Offer will remain open until 10 July 2015 unless extended.
+The Offer will remain open until complete.
 None of the Society, its Directors or advisors will be responsible for loss of interest or any other benefit suffered by Applicants during the period the monies are held by the Society.

 Procedures on application receipt